First ask yourself...

 - JPGs are 8 bits, meaning each pixel has 256 levels of brightness.
 RAWs are 16 bits meaning each pixel has 65,563 levels of brightness.
 This is like comparing a pebble to a mountain!

-- In RAW, even if something is blown out, you can still recover a little bit more pixel information beyond the blow out point, sometimes by as much as 1 stop.
-Same with darks, you can recover slightly more details in the shadows.
+- In RAW, even if something is blown out, you can still recover a little bit more pixel information beyond the blow out point, sometimes by as much as 2 or more stops of light.
+Same with darks, you can recover much more details in the shadows.
 If you have ever processed JPGs then I know you have already run in to frustrations with lights, darks, and lost pixels.

 - RAW images are not compressed, JPGs are.
 RAW is the exact image as it was interpreted from the sensor.
 It is as important as saving your negative was in the film days.